-I’m going to deal with this in three parts, starting with WWI.
+I’m going to deal with this in a dozen or more parts, starting with WWI.
 Did Germany start it?
 Let’s look at the sequence of events and see where and when Germany enters the picture.

 - 28 June 1914, Archduke Franz Ferdinand, heir presumptive to the Austro-Hungarian Empire, visited the Bosnian capital, Sarajevo where he and his wife were assassinated by Serbian nationalists.